andraugust/andraugust.github.io/index.md

    <td width="50%" class="full">
        <p style="opacity:0.5"><em>2017-11</em></p>
        <p>
          This is an Arduino robot that learns to crawl using Q-learning.
-The robot initially moves randomly but eventually finds actions that cause continual forward motion.
-Included is a video showing the robot in action.
+Included is a video/tutorial showing the robot in action.
        </p>
    </td>
    <td width="50%" class="full">